 Having a Go-To Doesn’t Automatically Make You An Expert!

 Once someone acquires one of these telescopes, they can grow a sense of smugness, like “yeah, I graduated past non-electronic telescopes, I must be an expert now!”

-So if you know how to work a GoTo telescope, but you cannot find objects without relying on it, then you may be a seasoned telescope user, but a true stargazer you are not!
+If you know how to work a GoTo telescope, but you cannot find objects without relying on the computer, then you may be a seasoned Go To Telescope user, but a true stargazer you are not!

 This article may seem like it’s discouraging you to get a Go-To telescope altogether, but it’s mainly to discourage you from jumping into getting one!
-There is a time and a place to get one of these telescopes and show them off at public star parties, and that is when you’re seriously into this!
+There is a time and a place to get one of these telescopes and show them off at public star parties, and that is only after you’ve proven you’re seriously into it!

 I myself DO HAVE a Go-To drive equipped with my home telescope.
 However, I didn’t get it until two years after I got the telescope, as I purposely made sure that I didn’t upgrade until I had learned everything I needed to learn beforehand!

 But the main reason why I eventually upgraded was for astrophotography purposes.